Journalism - BA (Hons)

-Get practical, professional preparation for a career in journalism with our BA (Hons) Journalism course.
+Get practical, professional preparation for a career in journalism with our BA (Hons) Journalism degree course.
 You’ll get the chance to develop the skills you’ll need to cover stories for print, digital, TV and radio, as well as exploring the global impact of journalism on audiences.
 You’ll be armed with a mobile reporting kit to give you a chance to work as a real reporter from day one.

 We pride ourselves on teaching creative, contemporary journalism underpinned by traditional values and skills.
 That means learning the core media and communication skills that every working reporter needs before you specialise in an area that interests you.